rrooggiieerr/esphome-livingcolors1/README.md

 - ESP8266 or ESP32
 - CC2500 transceiver

-These need to bi wired as described on the [ESPHome CC2500 component](https://github.com/rrooggiieerr/esphome-cc2500)
+These need to be wired as described on the [ESPHome CC2500 component](https://github.com/rrooggiieerr/esphome-cc2500)

 ![](wiring3.jpg)